fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

 This guide is intended for users who are already familiar with APIs.
 If you're not sure what _endpoint_ means, and what `GET` and `POST` requests are, you'll probably find the [introductory tutorial](/docs/intro-tutorial) more useful.

+The USASpending API is in V2.
+V1 endpoints are currently deprecated.